AmenZhou/amenzhou.github.io/_posts/2018-11-06-how-about-formik-and-yup.markdown

 ```

-### 2. Making Http Api calls inside Yup schema is not recommended
+### 2. Making Http Api calls inside Yup schema can be dangerous

 When you use Yup for form validation in Formik, you need to define a Yup schema and call the schema in the `validationSchema` function.
 There is a validation schema example on [this page](https://jaredpalmer.com/formik/docs/guides/validation)